-Purple Door Coffee is a specialty espresso bar and coffee shop in Denver, Colorado that employs teens and young adults who have been homeless and want to leave homelessness behind.
+Purple Door Coffee is a specialty coffee roaster in Denver, Colorado that employs teens and young adults who have been homeless and want to leave homelessness behind.

 To reclaim and sustain the lives of homeless youth and young adults through supportive and meaningful employment.

 Purple Door is committed to creating a loving, Jesus centered environment where every single individual is valued no matter what their life has looked like up to this point.

 Our name comes from the fact that historically the color purple is the color of royalty, and we truly believe that every person, no matter their station in life, has unsurpassable worth and value and deserves to be treated like royalty.

 Purple Door Coffee hopes to be a place of not only employment, but also restoration for those who want to reclaim life.

 Purple Door has now been up and running since April 15th, 2013, but it has been in the works for a long time.
 Dry Bones Denver has always been about not reinventing the wheel.
 They have wanted to be an organization that is about meeting unmet needs for the Street Kids of Denver.
 As they were ministering among friends, they realized that employment and job training was one of the greatest unmet needs present on the streets.
 This is so key in helping our friends transition off the streets.
 Some might be able to get a job, but holding it is very difficult for many.
 Others are not able to be employed because of mistakes in their past.

 Dry Bones started dreaming about a café to employ and train friends that were ready for employment and ready to transition away from street life, because of the transferable skills that working in a café environment provides.
 They have had this dream since 2007.
 This effort kept getting delayed until Madison started work on it.